-The drilling rig count continues to slowly increase.
+The drilling rig count is slowly increasing.

-The number of active completion crews increased to 12 this week.
+The number of active completion crews increased to 18 this week.

 OPEC+ continues to phase out oil production cuts beginning September 2021 through the end of 3Q 2022.
-At their April 2022 meeting OPEC+ decided to stick with their plan to increase production 400,000 barrels per day each month going forward.
+At their June 2022 meeting OPEC+ decided increase production approximately 680,000 barrels per day in July and August.
 Russia sanctions have exacerbated an already tight market.
-The strategic petroleum reserve releases by OECD countries resulted in a short term drop in oil prices.
+The strategic petroleum reserve releases by OECD countries resulted in a very short term drop in oil prices.